reynaldomarchell/FinalProject-BackendDevelopment-2022/README.md

 #### Login

--   email = admin@admin.com
+-   Email = admin@admin.com
--   password = 123
+-   Password = 123

 NOTES: After you log in with admin account, you will be redirect to home page.
-    If you want go to admin panel just type the directory
+If you want to open admin panel just type the directory

 ```bash
     http://127.0.0.1:8000/admin/dashboard